praw-dev/praw/docs/tutorials/comments.rst

 In this document, we will detail the process of finding all the comments for a given submission.
-If you instead want to process all comments on Reddit, or comments belonging to one or more specific subreddits, please see :meth:`praw.models.reddit.subreddit.SubredditStream.comments`.
+If you instead want to process all comments on Reddit, or comments belonging to one or more specific subreddits, please see :meth:`.SubredditStream.comments`.

 .. _extracting_comments: